UK Export Finance: Powers

-The largest part of ECGD's activities involves underwriting long-term loans to support the sale of capital goods, principally for the export of aircraft, bridges, machinery, and services; it helps UK companies take part in major overseas projects such as the construction of oil and gas pipelines and the upgrading of hospitals, airports, and power stations.
-Support can be given for contracts as low as £1,000, but some of the projects ECGD backs go well beyond the £1 billion mark.
+The highest value part of UKEF's activities is the first type: underwriting long-term loans to support the sale of capital goods, principally for the export of aircraft, bridges, machinery, and services; it helps UK companies take part in major overseas projects such as the upgrading of hospitals, airports, and power stations.
+Some of the projects UKEF backs go well beyond the £1 billion mark.

-As part of its risk management process, ECGD has to make a judgement on the ability of a country to meet its debt obligations.
-The department uses a "productive expenditure" test, undertaken in consultation with the Foreign, Commonwealth and Development Office, that makes sure that the countries defined as heavily indebted poor countries and those exclusively dependent on International Development Association financing only get official export credits from the UK for projects that help social and economic development without creating a new unsustainable debt burden.
-ECGD continues to check that the proposed borrowing is sustainable.
+As part of its risk management process, UKEF has to make a judgement on the ability of a buyer or borrower (often a country) to meet its debt obligations.
+For country debt, department uses a "productive expenditure" test, undertaken in consultation with the Foreign, Commonwealth and Development Office, that makes sure that the countries defined as heavily indebted poor countries and those exclusively dependent on International Development Association financing only get official export credits from the UK for projects that help social and economic development without creating a new unsustainable debt burden.
+UKEF continues to check that the proposed borrowing is sustainable.

-ECGD's short term credit business was sold to Dutch insurer NCM Group in 1991, later becoming part of Atradius in 2004.
+Support for smaller UK exporters

+In 1991, ECGD's 'short term' credit business was sold to Dutch insurer NCM Group in 1991, later becoming part of Atradius in 2004.
+However, since 2011, due to the 2008 financial crisis, it re-entered the 'short term' market, with new products aimed at smaller UK exporters to help them access finance and trade credit insurance.
+It also introduced a network of Export Finance Managers specifically to support smaller UK exporters on the financial aspects of international trade.
+This business tends to be of lower value, but it supports a larger number of UK companies, typically small and medium businesses, which since 2015 have typically made up the majority of UKEF's customers.

+The Small Business, Enterprise and Employment Act 2015 included provision for UKEF to support UK businesses involved in, and intending to engage in, exporting and exporting supply chains, including "where there are complex contracting chains and financing arrangements or where exports are made via overseas subsidiaries or joint venture companies", and with particular reference to exports of intellectual property rights and other intangibles.

+Impact

+UKEF publishes an annual report outlining its activities and its performance against financial objectives set for it by HM Treasury.
+It also estimates its contribution to UK GDP and jobs.